Faculty Director, Digital Humanities Center

 Professor Jakobsen has held fellowships from the American Association of University Women, the Udall Center for Public Policy at the University of Arizona, the Center for the Humanities at Wesleyan University, and the Center for the Study of Values in Public Life at Harvard Divinity School.
 She has taught as a Visiting Professor at Wesleyan University and Harvard University.
 Before entering the academy, she was a policy analyst and organizer in Washington, D.C.

 Madiha Zahrah is the Digital Humanities technologist and librarian at the Barnard Library.
 Madiha was formerly interning at Columbia’s Digital Social Science Center where she instructed Python coding labs, designed 3D printed artifacts for research and scholarship, tested data visualization tools amongst other creative projects.
 As a technocrat, Madiha focuses on the intersection of information access, excess, and privacy and prioritizes the use and instruction of Open and Free sourced materials.
 Madiha is dedicated to critically engaging with born digital information, and digital tools and resources in an effort to maintain individual autonomy in an increasingly wired existence.
 She is excited to encourage critical thinking and research at the Digital Humanities Center by ushering students and faculty into 21st century research models that simultaneously challenge and strengthen existing relationships with information and technology.

-Madiha is working towards an M.A. in Human Rights Studies at Columbia University, and holds an M.S. in Information Science and an Honors B.A. in English Literature Middle Eastern Studies from the University of Toronto.
-Madiha’s office is located in the Digital Humanities Center, first floor of the MCTL, and can be reached at email@example.com.
+Madiha holds an M.A. in Human Rights from Columbia University, and an M.S. in Information Science, and an Honors B.A. from the University of Toronto.
+Madiha’s office is located in the Digital Humanities Center, first floor of the MCTL, and can be reached at firstname.lastname@example.org.